Modelling World 2026

 Fred Shone, researcher, University College London

-Applying an A2BM to Economic Appraisal
+Applying an A2BM to economic appraisal

 Using an Activity‑Based Model to Quantify Air Pollution Exposure in London